 - North Field LNG expansion which consists of six wellhead platforms, jackets and associated intra-field and main trunk lines to shore (Platts)

-- NOC Al Shaheen project expansion
+- NOC Al Shaheen field project expansion

-- Barzan project pipe repair
+- Barzan project pipeline

 - Other smaller developments and projects

 - Maintain Production Programme in Saudi Arabia that assume spending $300B over 10 years.
 Platforms under construction / to be installed (IHS Markit):

 - 2018 - 48

 - Expansion offshore UAE, as well as sour gas projects such as the Hail, Gasha and Dalma

 - Total E&P projects offshore Iran